Muirfield golf club allows female members in historic vote

 - Held fresh ballot after losing right to stage British Open

-(CNN)It had been widely criticised for its male-only membership policy, and lost the British Open golf tournament as a result, but now Muirfield has voted to admit women for the first time in its long history.
+(CNN)It had been widely criticized for its male-only membership policy, and lost the British Open golf tournament as a result, but now Muirfield has voted to admit women for the first time in its long history.

-Members of the privately owned Scottish golf club, founded in 1744, opted by a large majority to accept women, overturning a previous vote less than 12 months ago.
+In a fresh ballot, 80.2% of members at the privately owned Scottish golf club, founded in 1744, opted to accept female members, overturning a previous vote held less than 12 months ago.

-The R&A, the organiser of the Open Championship, moved quickly to reinstate Muirfield on the Open rota after it was removed in 2016.
+The R&A, the organizer of the Open Championship, moved quickly to reinstate Muirfield on the Open rota after it was removed in 2016.

 The result of last May's vote caused a storm, with Scotland's First Minister Nicola Sturgeon calling the decision "indefensible."